roguehistory/DIGH-HIST3812/content/en/week/seven/instructions.md

 With the advancement of technology, specifically smartphones (are they really smart?), anyone who owns a smartphone can create a 3D image.
 This week, if you have a smartphone, try downloading an app that allows you to create a 3D image on your phone.
 Document the process and discuss how this "digital twin" represents the physical object.
 Does 3D imaging give the public an opportunity to participate in Digital history/archaeology?
 Is the public "doing" Digital History?

+{{< notice success "Important" >}} With tech work, if it doesn't come together in about 30 minutes, it won't come in an hour.
+So take a break.
+Close the laptop.
+Call somebody up for help.
+Find another pair of eyes to look at the problem.
+I don't want to hear that you laboured heroically for 2 hours to do something.
+Jump into our social space and ask for advice.{{< /notice >}}

 #### Readings:

 [Digital Twins – Introspective Digital Archaeology](https://introspectivedigitalarchaeology.com/2023/06/27/digital-twins/#more-3303)